 Visit the township’s tourism centre, called Sivuyile, meaning “we are happy”, at the corner of NY1 and NY4.
 Take some time to wander around the arts and craft shop, which stocks the work of local artists and art students.
 There is a wide selection of sculptures, ceramics, beadwork, traditional clothing and textiles on offer.

-The township is best visited as part of a guided tour, which will take in all its sights and sounds.
-Tours generally take visitors past the Gugulethu Seven Monument, built to commemorate the death of seven young black activists during the dark days of apartheid.
+The township is best visited as part of a guided tour, taking in all the sights and sounds.
+Most tours take visitors past the Gugulethu Seven Monument, built to commemorate the death of seven young black activists during the dark days of apartheid.

 - Phone: +27 (0)21 637 8449